Skip to main content

 Before starting, ensure you have:

-The Realtime Ingestion API requires Bearer token authentication.
-If you haven’t set up authentication yet, follow the Authentication Tutorial to learn how to exchange your credentials for access tokens and manage token expiration.
+The Realtime Ingestion API requires an API key for authentication.
+If you haven’t set up authentication yet, follow the Authentication Tutorial.

 Step 1: Understanding the Realtime API